nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Purpose

-This document specified architecture and software design decisions for the application, Trackermon.
+This document specifies architecture and software design decisions for the application, Trackermon.

 ### Scope